emiliannicu/docker-compose-lamp/README.md

-#  LAMP stack built with Docker Compose
+#  LAMP / LNMP / LAPP  stack built with Docker Compose

 A LAMP stack environment built using Docker Compose.
 It consists of the following: